 Formula 1's commercial success is dependent to a considerable extent on the abilities and reputation of Formula 1's management.
 Formula 1's senior management team has a wealth of experience both in Formula 1 and in the media sector more widely.
-Chase Carey, Formula 1's Chairman and Chief Executive Officer through the end of 2020, is a well-known and respected senior figure in the media industry and has led Formula 1 in its growth and expansion since Liberty's acquisition of the business in 2017.
+Chase Carey, Formula 1's former Chairman and Chief Executive Officer and current non-Executive Chairman, is a well-known and respected senior figure in the media industry and led Formula 1 in its growth and expansion from Liberty's acquisition of the business in 2017 through the end of 2020.
 In January 2021, Mr. Carey was succeeded as Chief Executive Officer by Stefano Domenicali, who brings his history of success in Formula 1 racing at Ferrari and the broader auto industry at Audi and Lamborghini.
-Mr. Carey remains at Formula 1 as non-executive Chairman.
-Formula 1's Chief Financial Officer, Duncan Llowarch, and the General Counsel, Sacha Woodward Hill, have 24 years and 25 years of experience in Formula 1, respectively, and Ross Brawn, Managing Director of Motor Sports, has over 40 years of experience in motor racing, holding senior positions in several leading Formula 1 teams including his own, Brawn GP, which won the Formula 1 Constructors' title in 2009.
+Formula 1's Chief Financial Officer, Duncan Llowarch, and the General Counsel, Sacha Woodward Hill, have 25 years and 26 years of experience in Formula 1, respectively, and Ross Brawn, Managing Director of Motor Sports, has over 40 years of experience in motor racing, holding senior positions in several leading Formula 1 teams including his own, Brawn GP, which won the Formula 1 Constructors' title in 2009.
 While Formula 1 has the benefit of a strong management team and contracted revenue which provide Formula 1 stability in the near term, the voluntary departure of any key personnel could disrupt Formula 1's operations and have a material adverse effect on Formula 1's business and results of operations, which in turn could materially adversely impact the Formula One Group.
 Liberty and Formula 1 continue to take steps to hire new members of management for the Formula 1 team as Liberty continues to expand the Formula 1 business.
 If Liberty and Formula 1 are unable to make strategic hires to strengthen the management of Formula 1, or if we are unable to retain these strategic hires over the long-term, the Formula 1 business may suffer, and Liberty may be unable to recognize the anticipated benefits of the acquisition of Formula 1.